mediaprophet/simpleledger.github.io/docs/guides/slp-implementation-instructions.md

 Wallet Functionality:

-- Preventing SLP UTXO's being spent as BCH without special warning.
+- Preventing SLP UTXO's being spent as XEC without special warning.
 - Perform double check on transactions that no burns are happening with different code paths
 - Performs full client side validation of all SLP validity
 - Require sending SLP to simple ledger addresses